Raspberry PI OS Lite: Headless Install, Setup and Configure

 Updating Raspberry PI OS Lite

-Power the Raspberry PI on and wait a few minutes for the first boot.
-Check its IP address in your router and connect to it from Putty (or whatever connection program you are using for ssh).
-Please remember, if required, that the default ssh port (22).
+Check the Raspberry PI’s IP address in your router or as described in my How to find Raspberry PI’s IP tutorial.
+Then, connect to it from Putty (or whatever connection program you are using for SSH).
+Please remember, if required, that the default SSH port is 22.

 Use your Username / Password to login.